-high school students surveyed who reported grades of mostly D's and F's reported using grades of mostly A's.
+high school students surveyed who reported grades of mostly D's and F's reported using marijuana in the past 30 days compared to ...
+47.1 percent of high school students surveyed who reported grades of mostly D's and F's reported drinking alcohol in the past 30 days compared to ...

-11 percent of students who reported 21.8 percent

-of students who reported grades of mostly A's.
+11 percent of students who reported grades of mostly A's.

+21.8 percentof students

+who reported

+grades of

+mostly A's.